How do you select the best type of Dog Fence?0 comments

 GPS Dog Fence

-SpotOn Virtual Fence is a new type of containment system that uses GPS to contain your dog.
-It’s the only truly wireless containment system and does not require buried wires or base stations.
+SpotOn GPS Fence is a new type of containment system that uses GPS to contain your dog.
+The first, truly wireless containment system and does not require buried wires or base stations.
 You simply walk the perimeter of the containment area and set the dog fence on a collar your dog wears.
 The collar communicates with satellites and warns the dog with tones if they get too close to the boundary, giving an optional static correction if they try to cross.

-The SpotOn Virtual Fence is also fully portable and allows you to create up to ten customized maps.
+SpotOn GPS Fence is also fully portable and allows you to create up to ten customized fences.
 That’s like having ten different fences for the price of one!
-Easily set up new maps in the time it takes you to walk the boundary of your desired containment area.
+Easily set up new fences in the time it takes you to walk the boundary of your desired containment area.
 This makes it easy to use at your second home, mom’s house, the park, the beach, or campground.

 SpotOn also has a unique tracking feature that sends a notice to your smartphone if your dog breaches the containment area.
 You can track your dog on your smartphone to his location to pick him up.
 Location is refreshed every six seconds, so you always know where your best friend is at any time.

-The SpotOn Virtual Fence is more than just a dog fence.
+The SpotOn GPS Fence is more than just a dog fence.
 It’s a GPS-based solution that offers tracking and containment all in one, keeping your dog safe.
+Find out how SpotOn compares to Invisible Fence® and PetSafe® systems here.